 Under the No Action Alternative, maintenance dredging and disposal will continue at the current rate to maintain a 9-foot channel.
 Upland dredged material disposal is anticipated to have a minor direct, long-term adverse effect on the soils and topography of the disposal sites.
 Material placed into upland placement areas would be permanently removed from the system and unavailable for sediment transport and deposition downstream.
 Erosion and compaction would occur from construction and dredged material disposal activities.
-Erosion caused by runoff would be minimized during disposal by the use of BMPs.
+Erosion caused by runoff would be minimized during disposal by the use of Best Management Practices (BMPs).
 Disposal material would be contained within a diked area at most of the upland disposal sites.
 The addition of dredged material to the disposal sites would raise the elevation of sites.
-In-water placement areas would have minimal long-term adverse impacts since sediments will remain within the system and subjected to hydrologic forces that facilitate sediment transport and deposition.
+In-water placement areas would have minimal long-term adverse impacts since sediment transport and deposition.
 Because there would be no channel deepening dredging under the No Action Alternative, no additional impacts to geology and soils are expected outside of the adverse impacts incurred by the current, preexisting operations and maintenance activities.